mrismanaziz/Reforestation/README.md

-## Why do birds fly south for the winter?
-Because it's too far to walk.
+## How do you find Will Smith in the snow?
+Look for fresh prints.